Deadly tornado in North Carolina; bitter cold sweeps Plains

 Brunswick County Emergency Management said people were trapped in homes.
 Ingram said searches for missing people were underway and will increase during the day.
 He’s asked people to avoid the area while crews work to clear the streets and search for victims.

 Meanwhile, nearly 4 million homes and businesses were without power early Tuesday in Texas, where temperatures dipped into the single digits overnight.
+More than 250,000 people also lost power across parts of Appalachia, and another quarter-million were still without electricity after an ice storm in northwest Oregon, according to poweroutage.us, which tracks utility outage reports.

 In Houston, a woman and a girl died from suspected carbon monoxide poisoning at a home without electricity from a car running in an attached garage, police said.